chrisdlangton/pages.js/README.md

 <script src="javascripts/Pages.js/Pages.min.js" type="text/javascript" charset="utf-8"></script>
 ```

-Each 'page' element needs to be defined with the custom attribute 'page' with a value defined that will be used as the hash tag in your url for navigation.
+Each 'page' element needs to be defined with the custom attribute 'page' with a value defined that will be used as the hash bang (#!) tag in your url for navigation.

 ```html
 <div class="container" page="home">